ronitblenz/100DaysOfCloud/README.md

 He wants to get some real world experience using the tools and AWS through this challenge.

-He wants to master the cloud technologies in which he founds his passion.
+He wants to master the cloud and devops technologies in which he found his passion.

 - [✍️ Twitter Profile](https://twitter.com/ronitblenz)
 - [✍️ LinkedIn Profile](https://www.linkedin.com/in/ronitbanerjee)